VandanaAuriga/ReactAssignment/README.md

 - Type command $cd ios to go to iOS folder and than do $pod install.
 - Type command $react-native run-ios
+# For otp a default value 1111 is being set.
 # Note:-

 If react native environment is not set, do the following before above steps:-